hakjoooh/CompilerProject2015/README.md

 - [t.ml]: abstract syntax and interpreter definitions for the T language
 - [translator.ml]: the translator that compiles S to T
 - [optimizer.ml]: an optimizer that translates a T program to an efficient T program
+- [main.ml]: the driver routine

-Your job is to complete the implementation of the lexer, parser, and translator:
+Your job is to complete the implementation of the lexer, parser, translator, and optimizer:
 - Complete the lexical definition of S in [lexer.mll]
 - Complete the syntax definition of S in [parser.mly]
 - Implement the translator from S to T in [translator.ml]